Bewheneverwhatiwant/MiniProject_4/README.md

+# Simplify-React-App
 This projected is created with Simplify-React-App.

-Simplify-React-App simplifies the structure of applications created with create-react-app for easier management
+Simplify-React-App simplifies the structure of applications created with create-react-app for easier management.

 ## How can I use Simplify-React-App?
+There are two main ways to use Simplify-React-App:

+### Method 1: Using NPX
+Execute `npx simplify-react-app` to start using Simplify-React-App.

-If you want to use it,
+If you want to use a specific version, you can specify it with the `-v` tag.

-just pull [this repository](https://github.com/leestana01/Simplify-React-App) with a branch you want.
+For example, to use the Styled Components version, run `npx simplify-react-app -v styled_components`.

+To specify a particular version, you can declare it like `npx simplify-react-app -v styled_components:1.0.1`.

+### Method 2: Cloning from the Repository
+Clone the desired branch from [this repository](https://github.com/leestana01/Simplify-React-App).

-Then, delete the ```./git``` path in your folder and execute ```git init```.
+After cloning, delete the `./git` path in your folder and execute `git init`.

-## How branches are managed?
+## Branch Management
 Branch management is based on related features and versions.

-For example: Styled_Component/v1
+For example: `styled_components:1.0.1`

-## Can I contribute?
+## How to Contribute
-Absolutely, all contributions are welcome!
+All contributions are welcome!

-### where I can contribute?
-just send pull&request on the branch "{technic_name}/not_updated"

-ex.
-Styled_Component/not_updated
+### Where to Contribute
+you can send a pull request to the desired branch and then leave a verification request in the issue.

-### Branch not exist
+### If the Branch Does Not Exist
-due to the unique way this repository is managed through branching,

-please specify the name of the branch you would like to create in an 'add branch' issue.

-We will create the specified branch promptly.

-Afterward, you can proceed with a pull request.
+if the desired technology branch is not available, leave an issue to request its addition.